 If you become terminally ill while covered under Basic Life Insurance (and, if applicable, Supplemental Life Insurance) you may apply to have a portion of your coverage amount paid to you one time while you are living.
-If approved by the Cigna, Accelerated Benefits proceeds can be up to 80% of the amount of life insurance in force on the date the Claims Administrator receives proof of your terminal illness, up to a maximum of \$500,000.
+If approved by Securian, Accelerated Benefits benefit payments can be between \$10,000 up to a maximum of \$1,000,000.
+You may choose to accelerate only a portion of your benefit payment amount, providing the remaining amount of insurance benefit payment is at least \$25,000..
 On your death, the benefits that would otherwise have been payable will be reduced by the amount of the Accelerated Benefits proceeds.
-For purposes of this benefit, terminally ill means a life expectancy of 6 months or less as certified by a doctor.
+For purposes of this benefit, terminally ill means a life expectancy of 12 months or less as certified by a doctor.
 To apply for Accelerated Benefits, contact SPE Benefits Center.
-Payment of Accelerated Benefits is subject to approval by Cigna.
+Payment of Accelerated Benefits is subject to approval by Securian.